snowplow-archive/snowplow.github.com/_posts/2014-05-13-introducing-schemaver-for-semantic-versioning-of-schemas.md

 1. [SemVer](/blog/2014/05/13/introducing-schemaver-for-semantic-versioning-of-schemas/#semver) - providing some background for those who are unfamiliar with it
 2. [SchemaVer](/blog/2014/05/13/introducing-schemaver-for-semantic-versioning-of-schemas/#schemaver) - providing our formula for using SchemaVer
 3. [Design considerations](/blog/2014/05/13/introducing-schemaver-for-semantic-versioning-of-schemas/#design) - explaining why SchemaVer is structured the way it is
-4. [Use cases for SchemaVer](/blog/2014/05/13/introducing-schemaver-for-semantic-versioning-of-schemas/#usecases) - where should we be using SchemaVer
+4. [Use cases](/blog/2014/05/13/introducing-schemaver-for-semantic-versioning-of-schemas/#usecases) - where should we be using SchemaVer
 5. [Call for feedback](/blog/2014/05/13/introducing-schemaver-for-semantic-versioning-of-schemas/#feedback) - SchemaVer is a draft, and we would love feedback before we formalize it in Snowplow

 <!--more-->